PortelliA/SQL-EDA-Chicago-public-data/README.md

 # Chicago Data Analysis with SQL

 ## Project Summary
 This project is a small demonstration of SQL in action, using datasets provided by the City of Chicago’s Data Portal.
-The goal was to analyze data and solve assignment problems using three key datasets:
+The goal was to analyse data and solve assignment problems using three key datasets:

 1. **Socioeconomic Indicators in Chicago**:
    - Contains six socioeconomic indicators of public health significance and a "hardship index" for each Chicago community area from 2008-2012.